lakshy-sharma/lakshy-sharma.github.io/_posts/2023-02-20-filter-bubbles.md

 Once collected, the metadata is processed to create groups of "similar people" and the data is then sold to organizations for use in targeted advertising.

 But where do ethics come into play?

 One argument in favor of using metadata for profit is that it can be considered payment for the services you've used.
 However, I believe this is only ethical if the user is fully aware of what data is being collected and how it's being used.
 If a service is advertised as "free," then selling user data cannot be considered a fair payment.

-One argument in favor of using metadata for profit is that it can be considered payment for the services you've used.
-However, I believe this is only ethical if the user is fully aware of what data is being collected and how it's being used.
-If a service is advertised as "free," then selling user data cannot be considered a fair payment.